Healthcare

 Start with the boring calls.
 Reminders, confirmations, simple reschedules.
 Build patient familiarity with the voice before you ask it to do anything harder.

-Always give patients a graceful out.
+Give patients a graceful out.
 Every Flexbone voice agent routes to a human the moment the patient asks, the moment the conversation gets emotional, and the moment any clinical language appears.
 Trust is built on the escape hatch.

 Write everything back.
 A voice agent that doesn't update the EHR and PMS is creating a second source of truth and a second problem.
 The write-back is where the ROI compounds.